lmoresco/OpenModelica/README.Cygwin.or.Linux.txt

 How to run
 ==========
-To be able to use OMShell-terminal you must set the OPENMODELICAHOME environment variable to point to the root directory of OpenModelica, e.g,
-    $ export OPENMODELICAHOME=path/to/trunk/build
-Also, you have to set the OPENMODELICALIBRARY environment variable:
-    $ export OPENMODELICALIBRARY=path/to/trunk/build/ModelicaLibrary

 For debugging purposes it can be useful to start OMShell and omc in two different termnials.
 For this use:
 trunk/build/bin/omc +d=interactive      (if you configured with --without-CORBA) or